eo-training/eo-training.github.io/index.md

     border-radius: 1px;
     border: 1px solid black;
     margin-bottom: 3em;
 "><strong>Fairfax County Election Officer Training</strong>: The online training classes below were published for the November 2020 General and Special Elections.
-Updated classes will be available in April 2021 for future elections.
+Updated classes will be available in May 2021 for future elections.
 If you have any questions, you can <a href="mailto:ElectionOfficerTraining@fairfaxcounty.gov">email us</a> or call 703-324-4735.
 Thank you!</p>

 <h2>Election Officer classes for the November 2020 election</h2>